jkseppan/silverbullet/README.md

 By default, SB will bind to port `3000` on all interfaces.
 To specify a different address or port to listen on, use the `--hostname` and `--port` options.
+The `--hostname` option can take a name or an IP address, and the default `0.0.0.0` means all IPv4 addresses, which is convenient if you trust all computers on your local network.
+Use `localhost` if you only need local access.

 By default SB doesn’t offer any sort of authentication, to add basic password authentication, pass the `--password` flag.

 Once downloaded and booted, SB will print out a URL to open SB in your browser